-Long haired German Shepherds need daily long walk or jogging.
+Long-haired German Shepherds need daily long walks or jogging.
 Most of these dogs love to play ball or Frisbee.
 You must be willing to provide some form of daily exercise, whether it is Frisbee catching, ball chasing, obedience training, or participation in a canine playgroup.

 Grooming & Bruising

-Many people do not realize how important it is to care for their German Shepherds teeth.
-They need clean teeth to eat, groom, and to stay fit and healthy.
+Many people do not realize how important it is to care for their German Shepherd teeth.
+They need clean teeth to eat, groom, and stay fit and healthy.

 Love & affection

 Love and affection are useful for every dog.
-If you give love and affection to your GSD than the dog will love you back.
-Your Long coated GSD puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+If you give love and affection to your GSD, then the dog will love you back.
+Your Long coated GSD puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because your dog needs love and affection.

 Feed Healthy food